paulehoffman/dns-delegation/charter.md

 # Objective and Scope

-To address these challenges, the working group will first develop the requirements for adding a new signaling mechanism that allows parents to return DNS delegation information to resolvers.
+To address these challenges, the working group will first develop the requirements for adding a new signaling mechanism that allows parents to return additional DNS delegation information about their children.

 The working group will also list the other types of information not available today that might be provided over a designed signaling mechanism.